internaloha/internaloha/scrapers-v2/README.md

 ## Example: NSF REU Scraper

-I have finished a preliminary version of the NSF REU scraper which provides a proof-of-concept for the system.

-Here is the default run of the scraper.
-The log level defaults to 'warn', so there's very little output.
+Here is the default run of the NSF scraper.
+The log level defaults to 'info', so there's very little output.

 ```
 $ npm run scrape -- -s nsf